BrianTipton1/hsgraph/README.md

 Usage: hsgraph [OPTIONS] (FILE|DIR)*

 Description:
     hsgraph is a command-line utility for parsing and analyzing graphs using Dijkstra's Algorithm, BFS and DFS.
     It operates on file(s) or multiple files within a directory(s).
-Optionally, it can also generate GraphViz graphs.
-The report and images are generated to $PWD/results
+    It can also generate gifs following Dijkstra's Algorithm using GraphViz graphs.
+    The report and images for a given file are generated to $PWD/results/FILE_NAME/*

 Options:
   -h, --help
     Show this help message and exit.

-  -g, --graph
+  -g, --gif
-    Generate VizGraphs for the selected file(s).
+    Generate a gif following Dijkstra's Algorithm for the specified file(s).

-  -ng, --no-gif
-    Do not generate GIFs from the image files.
-This option can only be used in conjunction with the -g/--graph option.
+  -r, --report
+    Generate the report for the assignment on the specified files

   -s=2, --start-node=2
     Optionally supply a node to start algorithms from